-In a world where customer engagement is key to building lasting brand loyalty, interactive packaging has changed the way we experience products.
-No longer just a container for your product, packaging design now plays a major role in the overall customer experience.
+Customer engagement is key to building lasting brand loyalty and interactive packaging has really changed the way we experience products.
+It's everywhere now.
+No longer just a container for your product, packaging design plays a major role in the overall customer experience.
 This article explores how interactive packaging can enhance customer interaction and drive brand loyalty, showcasing both the challenges and successes within the industry.

 Interactive packaging refers to packaging that involves the customer in a two-way interaction, going beyond mere aesthetics.
 This could mean anything from scanning a QR code for exclusive content to engaging in an augmented reality (AR) experience.
 The goal is to create a memorable, engaging experience that not only attracts attention but also deepens the customer's connection with the brand.
 This is all part of smart packaging – things are changing, so you need to keep up!